 Farmers sell Brussels sprouts either right on the stalk – which is kind of fun to take home – or already sliced off.
 Either way, you’ll want to give them a trim off the bottom and, if they look like they need it, a peeling of the outer layers.
 A quick rinse isn’t a bad idea either.
 Personally, when I’m just making these at home, I don’t go too crazy with cleaning and trimming.
 Do what makes sense to you.

 Though, what really makes this dish work is that it has all five of the basic tastes at work.
 The sourness from the vinegar, sweetness from the sugar, umami from the Worcestershire, saltiness from the soy sauce, and bitterness from the sprouts themselves.

 A good flavor profile and a smart cooking technique will help make just about anything taste great.
 Try these sprouts as a side at your next holiday dinner.

 - 2 1/2 lb.
 Brussels sprouts, trimmed & halved lengthwise if you’d like

 - 4 Tbsp. olive oil

 - Preheat oven to 400F.

-- Toss Brussels sprouts on a baking sheet with 3 tablespoons of the oil and salt and pepper, to taste.
+- Toss Brussels sprouts on a baking sheet with 3 tablespoons of oil and salt and pepper to taste.

 - Whisk vinegar, sugar, Worcestershire sauce, soy sauce, and remaining oil in a large bowl.

 - Add the Brussels sprouts and toss to coat.
-Transfer to a platter, top with rosemary, the pumpkin seeds and crushed red pepper.
+Transfer to a platter, top with rosemary, pumpkin seeds, and crushed red pepper.
 Serve warm or at room temp.